 How to Delete Commits from a Branch in Git

-- Deleting commits using git reset
+- Deleting the latest commits

 - How git reset Works